jbyrneie/mobx-react-demo/README.md

 The demo is deployed to Heroku and can be accessed at https://pure-fjord-81149.herokuapp.com/
 ```

-To understand more about React/Mobx/Material Ui and how the demo was created, continue reading below

 ## Clone and run the demo locally
 ```sh
 git clone https://github.com/jbyrneie/mobx-react-demo.git